 - Avoid Heat Styling: Stop using styling tools like curlers and straighteners on bleached hair.
 Heat can further damage and darken bleached hair.

 - Choose The Right Brush: Do not use regular hair brushes on bleached hair.
 Avoid frequent combing if you have straight or wavy hair.
 Research shows that combing wet hair can stretch it, causing breakage (4).
-Use a wide-toothed comb on damp hair and detangle knots in sections.
+Use a wide-toothed comb or a wet hair brush on damp hair and detangle knots in sections.
 Be gentle when brushing hair.

 - Use Keratin-Rich Products: Our hair is mostly made up of a protective protein called keratin.
 Use hair care products with hydrolyzed keratin proteins to prevent protein loss and help repair and restore bleached hair.